pavlikm/to-item/README.md

 [![CodeQL](https://github.com/pavlikm/to-item/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/pavlikm/to-item/actions/workflows/codeql-analysis.yml)

 # to-item
-map object to one item of given set
+to-item is polyfil for mapping any javascript Object to one item of given set, which can be again any Object.

 ### Instalation
 ```npm install to-item```